A BRIEF HISTORY

 the way back they would all start singing and some would start bouncing up

-rear end of the personnel carrier and when the buggers started to do this
+end of the personnel carrier and when the buggers started to do this prank it

-prank it used to make the steering go suddenly very light and frighten the
+used to make the steering go suddenly very light and frighten the life out of

-life out of me.
-I soon cured the sods
+me.
+I soon cured the sods though, I

-soon be at the ripe old age of 19 years in February, March was at it’s usual
+the ripe old age of 19 years in February, March was at it’s

-one evening it had been pouring down all day and we were just getting settled
+remember one evening it had been pouring down all day and we were just

-for the night when an N.C.O. came rushing in to the hut to tell us to get
+getting settled for the night when an N.C.O. came rushing in to the hut to tell

-dressed and report to the main gate as there was an emergency in the
+us to get dressed and report to the main gate as there was an emergency in

-Ammunition Store that was situated about 500yards from the camp in a fenced
+the Ammunition Store that was situated about 500yards from the camp in a

-underground and grass covered similar to huge air raid shelters, we were
+Store was underground and grass covered similar to huge air raid shelters, we

 boots and were marched off taking with us the fire pump from the emergency